Arthur Forwood: Career

 Forwood's political life started in 1871 when he was elected as a city councillor.
 He served as Lord Mayor of Liverpool in 1878–79, and became effectively the leader of Liverpool's Conservatives.
 He stood for the Liverpool constituency in an 1882 by-election, but lost the Conservative held seat to the Liberal candidate.
 In the general election of 1885 Forwood was returned for Ormskirk, a seat he held until his death.
 In 1886 Lord Salisbury appointed him as Parliamentary and Financial Secretary to the Admiralty, a post he retained until 1892.
 He was the first shipowner to become an Admiralty minister.
 In 1892 he was appointed as a privy councillor, and was the first serving town councillor to be appointed to this position.
 He was created a baronet in 1895.

 Policies and personality

 Forwood was "orthodox, a resolute champion of the union and Empire, monarchy and church, Lords and Commons", he was concerned that the Conservative leaders were "too faint-hearted or stuck up", and was worried about the "timidity" of the Liverpool merchants.
 He supported the establishment of an episcopal see and a University College in Liverpool and, more generally, advocated universal suffrage, the redistribution of parliamentary seats, temperance reform, comprehensive employers' liability, old age pensions, council housing, public utilities and public transport.
 When he was a minister, he was described as being "a hustler" and as having drive as an administrator and reformer, but he did not have "the knack of making himself popular".
 His manner was described as being "unvarnished" and he was "short of the instincts of a Gentleman".
 Nevertheless, he was praised for his effectiveness and for his determination.

 Personal life

+On 26 October 1858 Forwood married Lucy Crosfield, daughter of Simon Crosfield (brother of the businessman Joseph Crosfield), of Liverpool.
+Before her death in 1873, they had three daughters: